ShahedFaisal/R_LogisticRegression/README.md

 -   Create dummy variables for factor variables using the `caret` library.

--   Split the dataset into training and testing sets using the `caTools` library, with 60% of observations in the training set and 40% in the testing set.
+-   Split the dataset into training and testing sets (60% training and 40% testing) using the `caTools` library.

--   Perform logistic regression on the training set, apply stepwise regression using the `MASS` library and identify significant variables at a 10% significance level.
+-   Perform logistic regression on the training set, apply stepwise regression using the `MASS` library, and identify significant variables at a 10% significance level.

--   Report coefficients, p-values, and other summary characteristics of the logistic regression model.

 -   Predict CHD probabilities on both training and testing sets, convert probabilities to binary predictions, and calculate classification metrics such as hit rate, sensitivity, and specificity.